-Mehndi or henna is a kind of paste that is designed on the palms of women on special occasions like engagement, marriage or festive celebrations.
+In Indian marriages, especially in the north, a special night is celebrated before the day of marriage in which mehndi or henna-a kind of paste-is designed on the palms of bridegroom and is followed by some colourful dance and music.
+It is also designed on the palms of women on some special occasions like their engagement and marriage.
 The paste is applied for a few hours or overnight and washed when it gets dried completely.
 This gives reddish-brown colour to the palms.
-In Indian marriages, especially in the north, a special night is celebrated before the day of marriage in which mehndi is designed on the palms of bridegroom and it is followed by some colourful dance and music.
-In certain parts of India, mehndi is a special kind of ancient folk art.
+In certain parts of India, mehndi is a special kind of ancient folk art as well.

 Hindu, Muslim, Sikh, Christian, Buddhist, Jain or Zoroastrian; one can find people of all religions here in India.
 India is a secular state and every citizen enjoys an equal right of choosing and following a particular religion.
 More than three fourth of Indian population belongs to Hindu religion and you can find Hindu pilgrimages in every part of the country.

 In Punjab, there are a number of pilgrimages for Sikhs like Harmandir Sahib in Amritsar, Tarn Taran in west of Amritsar, Takht Sri Keshgarh Sahib in Anandpur, Talwandi Sabo in Bathinda and Dera Baba Nanak in west of Gurdaspur.
 Hemkund Sahib, which is situated at an altitude of 4329 meters, is the highest Gurudwara in the world.
-The tenth guru, Guru Gobind Singh, mediated here for years in the mountains and here only he left his body to get united with Almighty.
+The tenth guru, Guru Gobind Singh, mediated here for years in the mountains and ultimately left his body here to get united with the Almighty.

 Normally, a day in India starts with Surya Namaskar.
-In this people offer water to the sun and enchant mantras and prayers.
+In this people offer water to the sun and chant mantras and prayers.
 Indians worship nature and this is unique about its culture.
-In Hindu religion, trees and animals are worshipped like gods.
-People believe in god and keep fast ('vrata') on many festivals.
+In Hindu religion, trees and animals are worshipped like Gods.
+People believe in God and keep fast ('vrata') on many festivals.
 They offer morning's first fresh meal to cow and night's last meal to dog.
-Nowhere in the world one can find such generosity.
+Nowhere in the world can one come across such generosity.

-All the religions here start the day with morning hymns and these rich values are inculcated into the kids since childhood.
+All the religions here start the day with morning hymns, and these rich values are inculcated into the kids since childhood.
 Morning prayers and moral education is also a very important part of the education system in India.
-Here people are not judged by caste, colour or creed.
-They are judged by their values and this is what makes India a unique place to live.
+Here people are not judged by caste, colour or creed but by their values and this is what makes India a unique place to live.